 - 1/2 teaspoon ground ginger

-- 2. Add the pumpkin purée, cinnamon, pumpkin pie spice, nutmeg, cloves, and ginger and whisk to incorporate.
-Continue to cook, stirring frequently, until the mixture thickens and reduces in volume, about 10 minutes more.
-You do not want the mixture to come to a boil.
+- 2. Whisk in the pumpkin purée, cinnamon, pumpkin pie spice, nutmeg, cloves, and ginger.
+Continue to cook, whisking frequently, until the mixture thickens and reduces in volume, about 10 minutes more.
+Don’t let the mixture come to a boil.

-- 4. Transfer the syrup to a glass jar or other container with a lid.
+- 5. Transfer the syrup to a glass jar or other container with a lid.
 You can stash the syrup in the refrigerator for up to 1 month.
+Originally published October 16, 2014.

 Recipe Testers Reviews